Solving Probabilistic Verification Problems of Neural Networks using Branch and Bound: Algorithm

 \section{Algorithm}

 This section introduces~\ToolName*{}, our algorithm for probabilistic verification of neural networks as defined in \cref{eqn:pvp}.
-For conciseness, we use~\(p_i\) for~\(i \in \{1, \ldots, v\}\) as in \cref{eqn:pvp} and drop the index and superscripts~\({}^{(i)}\) whenever we only consider a single probability~\(p\). \ToolName{} uses the same overall approach as \FairSquare{}~\cite{AlbarghouthiDAntoniDrewsEtAl2017}: Iteratively refine bounds on each~\(p_i\) until interval arithmetic allows us to prove or disprove~\(\fSAT(p_1, \ldots, p_v) \geq 0\) (see \cref{sec:interval-arithmetic}).
-We also follow \FairSquare{} in splitting the input space into hyperrectangles since this allows for computing probabilities efficiently.
-However, while \FairSquare{} uses expensive SMT solving for refining the input space, we use a branch and bound algorithm utilising computationally inexpensive input splitting and bound propagation techniques from non-probabilistic neural network verification for refining the input splitting. \Cref{fig:probability-bounds-illustration} illustrates our approach for computing and refining bounds on a probability~\(p\).
-The following sections first introduce the algorithm that solves \cref{eqn:pvp} given bounds on~\(p_1, \ldots, p_v\) before introducing the algorithm for computing the bounds on each~\(p_i\).
+The overall approach of \ToolName{} is to iteratively refine bounds on each~\(p_i\) from \cref{eqn:pvp} until a bound propagation approach allows us to prove or disprove~\(\fSAT(p_1, \ldots, p_v) \geq 0\).
+For computing the bounds on~\(p_i\), \ToolName{} partitions the input space into hyperrectangles since this allows for computing probabilities efficiently~\cite{AlbarghouthiDAntoniDrewsEtAl2017}.
+To compute tighter bounds on~\(p_i\), \ToolName{} uses a branch and bound algorithm that uses computationally inexpensive input splitting and bound propagation techniques from non-probabilistic neural network verification for refining the input splitting.